tbfungeek/tbfungeek/README.md

 - ## Hi there 👋

 - 🔭 I Used to be a Android Developer and I am now a iOS developer,and have a little UI Design Skill

-- 😄 I will Become a Independence Developer!
+- 😄 I'm on my way to becoming an indie developer!
 23333 ^ V ^

+- 😊 I desperately hope to be able to convey some of my ideas through the design and code in my app.
+     And bring happiness, healing, and something positive to the users who use them.

 - 📫 Contract with me with Email: tbfungeek@163.com

 - 👋 My Blog Site : http://tbfungeek.github.io/

+  **May world peace and Fuck COVID-19**

 - ##  My Apps